ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

 anvil --block-time 1
 ```

-Deploy the controller and the adapter contract:
+Deploy the Controller and the Adapter contract:

 ```bash
 cd contracts